jonascarpay/apecs/README.md

 - [inline-c](https://github.com/fpco/inline-c) for easy binding to Chipmunk.

 Still in heavy development.
-Feel free to create issues/PRs for suggestions/questions/requests/critiques/spelling fixes/etc.
+Feel free to create an issue or PR for suggestions/questions/requests/critiques/spelling fixes/etc.
-See [TODO.md](https://github.com/jonascarpay/phycs/blob/master/TODO.md) for suggestions if you want to help out with the code <3.
+See [TODO.md](https://github.com/jonascarpay/phycs/blob/master/TODO.md) for suggestions if you want to help out with the code.

 ### Guided tour